jfvilasPersonal/oberkorn/docs/reference.md

     type: unrestricted
 ```

-In this case, the authroizator will evaluate all three paths (static, js and css) against user request.
+In this case, the authorizator will evaluate all three paths (static, js and css) against user request.

 ##### uritype [string] [mandatory]
 Every URI in a rule can be one of this types: